GlebBatykov/minerva/README.md

 When creating the framework, I wanted it to work with both `JIT` and `AOT` compilation types, that is, it should not have used `dart:mirrors`, which greatly affected the implementation of many things.
 I do not rule out writing separate packages for the ecosystem of this framework in the future, which will be based on `dart:mirros` or on `build_runner`.
 But if they are based on `dart:mirros`, they will act as separate packages, and not be part of the main framework.

-In other server frameworks, I liked the presence of configuration files in the project, as well as the build system (I was inspired by part of it ASP.NET ).
+In other server frameworks, I liked the presence of configuration files in the project, as well as the build system (i was inspired by part of it ASP.NET).
 Therefore, this framework has a project build system, and several build modes: `debug` and `release`.
 Also, within each build, you can choose the type of compilation: `JIT` or `AOT`.
 Along with the package comes a `CLI` utility for this.

 The utility supplied by the `CLI` also has the ability to generate a `docker` file, which seemed to me a convenient thing.